MIND Diet for Brain Health: How Nutrition Supports Cognitive Function and Aging

 - Green, leafy vegetables like kale, spinach, and cooked green salads.
 Aim for six or more servings per week.

-- All other vegetables in a variety of colors.
+- All other colorful vegetables.
 Shoot for one of these in addition to the green, leafy vegetables at least once a day.

 - Berries.
 Touted for their antioxidant benefits, berries should be eaten twice per week.
 Examples: blueberries, raspberries, strawberries, and blackberries.